-As detailed in the accounting policies and note 16, the Group has a large portfolio of trading properties with a net book value of £15.9m (2016: £15.4m).
+As detailed in the accounting policies and note 16, the Group has a large portfolio of trading properties with a net book value of £16.7m (2017: £15.9m).
 Given the age of the portfolio the individual property carrying values are relatively low.
 Notwithstanding this, given the size and value of the portfolio and the nature of the industry, the key audit risk is the Group's assessment of impairment of trading properties.

 Our work focussed on management's assessment of the need for any impairment on an individual property basis.
 We paid particular attention to any closed houses in the year, being a potential indicator of impairment.
-We reviewed and challenged the assumptions used by management in making their assessment, as well as comparing their consideration of market value to the latest bank valuations, other external data and, for a sample of properties, a comparison to our own value in use expectations.
-In addition, for certain closed pubs we compared the marketed price of assets held for sale to their carrying values.
+We reviewed and challenged the assumptions used by management in making their assessment, as well as comparing their consideration of market value to the latest bank valuations, other external data and a comparison to our own value in use expectations.